News

 Google’s Advantage

-Google has a significant advantage over other AI companies due to Google Search.
-Because many people use Google Search, Google has access to extensive data to train its AI.
-However, this is also a problem.
-By using data crawled and indexed by Google's search engine, Gemini or Google Search's AI Mode can provide information to users, reducing traffic to the websites that created the content.
-This is already a concern for Google, as it is negatively impacting publishers.
+Google’s extensive data access through Google Search provides it with a significant advantage in training its AI models.
+However, this also creates a problem, as using data from Google Search can reduce traffic to the websites that created the content.
+This is already a concern for Google, as it negatively impacts publishers.
 If Google puts publishers out of business by reducing their traffic, it will lose access to the data needed to train its AI, making publishers a necessity for Google.

 Google’s open ecosystem allows its AI features to function seamlessly across its products, from Gmail to Google Docs to Android.
 Apple opposes this approach for privacy reasons, which could be its downfall.
 While Apple produces excellent hardware, AI is clearly not its strength.